p-wegner/coding-aider/README.md

     - Use Alt+A or use the entries in the right-click context menu to initiate an Aider action
     - Enter your coding request in the dialog
     - Review Aider's output and resulting changes in your project

+6. Advanced Usage:
+    - Use Alt+D to automatically commit changes with an LLM-generated message
+    - Use Alt+Shift+A to manage persistent files for context
+    - Utilize specialized actions like Document Code, Fix Compile Error, or Web Crawl for specific tasks
+    - Access the last command result using the Show Last Command Result action